josephxbrick/accordion/README.md

 # Accordion
-A Coffeescript module for creating vertical accordion controls, with an option to open only one item at a time or any number of items at a time
+A Framer.js module for creating vertical accordion controls, with an option to open only one item at a time or any number of items at a time

 <img src="/readme_images/accordion_example.gif" width="200">